AntonioFasano/BloomR/src/xlx/xlx.help.md

 :   character vector with sheet names to read or NULL to not read use them.

 skip
 :   the number of rows to skip for every sheets (and currently ranges).
-If there are no headers, skip the first `skip` rows; if header are set TRUE, skipped rows depend on the value of `skipafter`
+If there are no headers, skip the first `skip` rows; if header are set TRUE, skipped rows depend on the value of `skipafter`.
+It counts blank lines if `realskip==TRUE`

 skipafter
 :   If TRUE skipped rows are counted after the (first used as) header row, else the rows are skipped above the headers, which will be the `skip+1`.
 Ignored without headers.

+realskip
+:   If TRUE (default) `skip` counts blank lines, else only non-blank.

 keepblanks
 :   If TRUE do not import rows or columns having only empty cells.